-Aetna modified CPB 1033 for beremagene geperpavec-svdt (Vyjuvek), effective January 5, 2026.
-Here's what billing teams need to know.
+Aetna modified CPB 1033 covering beremagene geperpavec-svdt (Vyjuvek) for dystrophic epidermolysis bullosa wound treatment, effective January 5, 2026.
+Here's what billing teams need to do.

 Field Detail